 3 years full-time

 Our course will develop your understanding of the life issues that influence the health of people with learning disabilities.
-We will teach you methods which will enable you to analyse and evaluate the provision of services for these clients, whilst all the time maintaining a collaborative approach.
+We will teach you methods that will enable you to analyse and evaluate the provision of services for these clients, while all the time maintaining a collaborative approach.
 A key feature of your practice experience, and what makes this course different to many others is our adoption of 'individual-led practice'.
-This way of working means that you are able to develop significant and meaningful working relationships with the people you will be caring for, over an extended period.
+This way of working means that you are able to develop significant and meaningful working relationships with the people you will be caring for, over an extended period of time.

 As a nursing student in the Department of Health Sciences you will experience the benefits of a large multidisciplinary department offering a broad range of taught and research courses, combined with extensive practice experience in the health and social care field.